-- Rising 2Js must enroll in Kellogg's Summer Quarter for program requirements, and may also enroll in Law's Summer Term. - Rising 3Js may enroll in Law Summer Term classes that begin after the Kellogg Spring Quarter ends.
+Rising 2Js must enroll in Kellogg's Summer Quarter for program requirements and, with any remaining credits after meeting program requirements, may enroll in Law's Summer Term.
+Rising 3Js may enroll in Law Summer Term classes that begin after the Kellogg Spring Quarter ends.
 They may not enroll in Summer Quarter.